 Dalada Ge (Relic House and the Inscription of King Mahinda IV)

-This building lie on the ‘Meda Maluwa’ it self.
+This building lies on the ‘Meda Maluwa’ itself.
 It is a large building made using large stone pillars.
-It is quite possible that this relic house had an upper storey as well.
-If that was so, it is quite reasonable to believe that the upper storey was a wooden structure and decayed with the passing of time.
+It is quite possible that this relic house had an upper story as well.
+If that was so, it is quite reasonable to believe that the upper story was a wooden structure and decayed with the passing of time.
 However, some of the stone columns have remained intact so far.
-Two massive slab inscriptions of king Mahinda IV (956 to 972 AD) stands on the side of the entrance.
+Two massive slab inscriptions of King Mahinda IV (956 to 972 AD) stand on the side of the entrance.
 The rules and regulations pertaining to the administrative purposes of the monastery are engraved on these 2 stone slabs. [ … more information … ]

 Sela Chaithya (Ambastala Dagoba)

-Climbing up the 1,840 steps of Mihintale, this is the first relic which comes to view once you reach the upper terrace of Mihintale Complex.
-Ambastala Dagaba believed to be built by by King Mahadatika Mahanaga (09-21 AC) on the exact place where the great Mahinda Thero met the King Devanampiyatissa.
+Climbing up the 1,840 steps of Mihintale, this is the first relic that comes to view once you reach the upper terrace of Mihintale Complex.
+Ambastala Dagaba is believed to have been built by by King Mahadatika Mahanaga (09-21 AC) on the exact place where the great Mahinda Thero met King Devanampiyatissa.
 The ruins show that there has been a stupa house built encircling the stupa.
 The Dagaba itself is said to enshrine the relics of the great Apostle Mahinda. [ … more information … ]

 The Cave of Arahat Mahinda (Mihindu Guhawa)

 When proceeding from Ambastala dagaba along the narrow road to the left, on the slope is the cave known as Mihindu Guhawa or the cave of Arahant Mahinda, where he resided.
-Out of the caves the most famous and incidentally the most sacred to Buddhists is this cave. where the place where the great Arahat sat and meditated is one of he most interesting sites on this monastic complex.
-This rock shelter with a stunning view, has his seat is carved into the rock. with its flattened slab is where Thera Mahinda meditated. [ … more information … ]
+Out of the caves the most famous and incidentally the most sacred to Buddhists is this cave. where the place where the great Arahat sat and meditated is one of the most interesting sites in this monastic complex.
+This rock shelter with a stunning view, has the seat carved into the rock. with its flattened slab is where Thera Mahinda meditated. [ … more information … ]

 Maha Seya of Mihintale